apiflask/apiflask/docs/comparison.md

 def get_article(category, article_id, query, data)
 ```

-However, with APIFairy, Flask-Smorest, or Webargs, the path variables
+However, with APIFairy, Flask-Smorest, or webargs, the path variables
 (`category` and `article_id`) need to be declared after the input data:

 ```python